haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/responsive-web-design/rwd-breakpoints.md

 ## Related reading

-- You can find information about the `_responsive.less` library file in the generated Magento UI library documentation.
+- You can find information about the `_responsive.less` library file in the generated Magento UI库 documentation.
 It is available in the following location in your Magento installation: `<your_Magento_installation>/pub/static/frontend/Magento/blank/en_US/css/docs/responsive.html`.
 - [How to make your theme responsive and mobile]({{ page.baseurl }}/frontend-dev-guide/responsive-web-design/rwd_overview.html).